guillesotelo/down-detector-api/readme.md

 ```

 The Apache VirtualHost is defined in the 000-default.conf file and is set up to listen for requests on port 80.
-We’ll configure the 000-default.conf file so that all requests coming in via port 80 will be proxied, or forwarded, to the Node application running on port 5000 (or the one we previusly configured in our environment).
+We’ll configure the 000-default.conf file so that all requests coming in via port 80 will be proxied, or forwarded, to the Node application running on port 5000 (or the one we previously configured in our environment).

 We use ProxyPass to map the root URL at the specified address: `http://localhost:5000`.
 Copy the following line into the default.config file: